wifinigel/wiperf/mkdocs/docs/reference_doc_caching.md

 Each of the configuration parameters are detailed in the [config.ini reference document](config.ini.md#cache_enabled).

-Note that this data cannot be exported to a reporting server, it is just provided for local inspection or remote retrieval by some other user-defined method.
+Note that this data cannot be exported to a reporting server, it is only provided for local inspection or remote retrieval by some other user-defined method.

 ## Example Output